Why You Should Never Feed Bread To Wild Birds

 At Armstrong, we’ve dedicated our lives to studying the dietary needs of birds across all species, so you can bet we know a thing about bird food.
 Instead of pulling something out of your pantry to feed to local avian species, why not try some seed that has been created especially for wild birds?

 We offer an incredible variety of different bird seed products, and the birds’ health is our top priority.
-At Armstrong, we’ve created the Red Ribbon®, Scotts®, and Morning Melody® brands, all available in select retailers across the US and Canada.
+At Armstrong, our products are available in select retailers across the US and Canada.
 By buying some wild bird seed, you can enjoy the satisfaction of feeding local wildlife and knowing that you’re helping them instead of hurting them.

 Check out our products online today, and pick them up at your nearby bird food retailer!